ArchiverXP/Sonia/README.md

 NOTE: THIS IS MAC ONLY!!
 This is because of install_name_tool.

-You can use a Hackintosh though, that's what I do.
+You can use a Hackintosh or a VM though, that's what I do.